ShankaranandaShastry/ShankaranandaShastry/README.md

-- 👋 Hi, I’m @ShankaranandaShastry
+- 👋 Hi, I’m @ShankaranandaShastry.
+Have been in the Mobility and Enterprise Networking domain for over 20 Years .
 - 👀 I’m interested in Datascience and machine Learning
-- 🌱 I’m currently learning Data Science and ML
+- 🌱 I’m currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on Solving Network and Security realted issues using ML
+- 💞️ I’m looking to collaborate on Solving Network and Security realted Challenges using ML
 - 📫 How to reach me shankarananda.shastry@gmail.com

 <!---